jeffskinnerbox/blog/content/ideas/learning-bayesian-statistics.md

 * Bernoulli's Fallacy: Statistical Illogic and the Crisis of Modern Science, by Aubrey Clayton
 * Practical Uncertainty: Useful Ideas in Decision-Making, Risk, Randomness & AI, by Hossein Pishro-Nik

+* Statistical Rethinking: A Bayesian Course with Examples in R and Stan, by Richard McElreath - https://xcelab.net/rm/statistical-rethinking/

 # Drama in Statistics & Science
 Most people encounter Bayesian statistics after learning classical, aka Frequentist, statistics.